tuanhdao/MEDLabSocial/README.md

 3. Making Changes to the Task.
 4. Specifying the Correct Parallel Port Address in Builder.
 5. Output Interpretation.
+6. Trigger Code List
-6. Video of a Trial Run.
+7. Video of a Trial Run.

 ## 1. Downloading PsychoPy and Determining Parallel Port Address